Published Rebating Violations and Sanctions

 The above listed cooperatives may pay patronage dividends to all members who reside in the approved state, even when membership has grown through acquisitions and mergers.
 However, the above listed cooperatives may not pay a patronage dividend to any member who resides outside of the approved states.
 No other cooperative association or trade association is authorized to pay a patronage dividend based upon MPCI sales except those listed above.

-An agent is affiliated with another business and they provide other goods or services at a lower cost to producers that purchase their MPCI from them.
-The same lower cost is not provided to producers who do not purchase their MPCI from them.
+An agent is affiliated with another business, and they provide other goods or services at a lower cost or more favorable contract terms to producers that purchase their MPCI from them.
+The same lower cost or contract term is not provided to producers who do not purchase their MPCI from them.

-Examples of these other goods and services include, but are not limited to: other insurance; loan rates; commodity bushel price; accounting, financial, grain marketing, or farm management services; land appraisal or loan origination services; seed and inputs sales; and equipment sales and maintenance.
+Examples of these other goods, services, or contracts include, but are not limited to: other insurance; loan rates; commodity bushel price; accounting, financial, grain marketing, or farm management services; land appraisal or loan origination services; seed and inputs sales; and equipment sales and maintenance.

 Example: Another agent offers a crop hail policy that costs less than the coverage offered by your MPCI agent.
 In order to purchase the less expensive crop hail policy from the other agent you have to purchase your MPCI from them.
 Reference 3) “Private Product Sales” above is the RMA Managers Bulletin that addresses this prohibition.